 |pronounced with the same vowel sound as in the words no and sew, i.e. meaning ‘a decorative knot’|

 [There are, of course, several other definitions of the word bow, e.g. the front of a ship, a tool for playing the strings of a cello, a weapon for shooting arrows.
 However, for the purposes of the current argument it is convenient to ignore these.]

 Sequences of speech transcribed in IPA are typically enclosed in slash brackets, / /.

-The full chart of IPA symbols (2) (download a copy) is complicated and practitioners typically require specialist training in order to use it.
+The full chart of IPA symbols (2) (download a copy (2015 version)) is complicated and practitioners typically require specialist training in order to use it.
 Speech therapists are trained in using this system to transcribe speech, whether this is typically developing or disordered speech.
 The following is a reduced set of symbols, showing the 24 English consonant sounds.

 IPA Chart, http://www.internationalphoneticassociation.org/content/ipa-chart, available under a Creative Commons Attribution-Sharealike 3.0 Unported License.
 Copyright © 2015 International Phonetic Association.